mattpitkin/scotchcorner/README.md

 This code requires numpy, scipy and matplotlib.
 To make the plots look pretty a [matplotlib](http://matplotlib.org) version greater than or equal to 1.5.0 is needed.

-It can be installed using:
+The repository can be cloned and then installed using:

 ``python setup.py install``

 or for (Linux) system-wide installation use:

 ``sudo python setup.py install``

+or, using pip with:

+``pip install scotchcorner``

 If you have any suggestions/contributions for the code please create an issue, or fork and generate a pull request.